Imran ‘a breath of fresh air’ in Pakistan’s suffocating dynastic politics: US expert

-NEW YORK, Aug 1 (APP):An American expert on South Asia has called Imran Khan, the prime minister-in-waiting, as “a breath of fresh air” for Pakistani people who have become way years of politics as usual, notably the rule of dynastic families.
+NEW YORK, Aug 1 (APP):An American expert on South Asia has called Imran Khan, the prime minister-in-waiting, as “a breath of fresh air” for Pakistani people who have become weary of years of politics as usual, notably the rule of dynastic families.

 Writing in Foreign Policy, a prestigious US magazine, Michael Kugelman, Asia Programme, deputy director and senior associate for South Asia at the Woodrow Wilson International Center for Scholars in Washington, traced Imran Khan’s meteoric rise from a global cricket star to Pakistan’s top position, and said that the Pakistan Tehreek-e-Insaf chief is like no previous Pakistani leader.